daattali/daattali.github.io/setupr.md

 ## Step 1 - Setting Up **APT**

-To install R, we're going to use the **APT** (Advanced Packaging Tool) tool.  **APT** uses a special file that lists the sources of where packages should be downnloaded from.
+To install R, we're going to use the **APT** (Advanced Packaging Tool) tool.  **APT** uses a special file that lists the sources of where packages should be downloaded from.
 That file is `/etc/apt/sources.list`.
-In order to get the most recent version of R, we need to add the correct *repository* to the list of sources by adding a line to the souces file.
-The exact line you need to add will vary depending on the exact Linux distribution.
+In order to get the most recent version of R, we need to add the correct *repository* to the list of sources by adding a line to the sources file.
+The exact line you need to add will vary depending on the exact Ubuntu version.
 For Ubuntu 14.04, run the following command to add the correct repository to `/etc/apt/sources.list`.

 ```command
 sudo sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu trusty/" >> /etc/apt/sources.list'